neonwatty/bleep_that_sht/README.md

 # bleep that sh*t

-Make anyone sound naughty with Python.
+Make anyone sound naughty / funny with Python.

 Bleep out keywords of your choice from an mp4 by leveraging a transcription model (here Whisper) to transcribe the audio, then target and replace chosen words with *bleep* sounds using the extracted timestamps associated with your chosen word(s).